-As shown in Table~\ref{tab:2nd prompt template}, the generated knowledge is integrated into the second prompt, and GPT-4 is required to judge the existence of the causal effect from $x_j$ on $x_i$ from an objective point of view.
+As shown in Table~\ref{tab:2nd prompt template}, the generated knowledge is integrated into the second prompt, and GPT-4 is required to judge the existence of the causal effect from $x_j$ on $x_i$, considering the discussion of the second step regarding causal relationships from another perspective.
 Because the response from GPT-4 is required with ``yes'' or ``no,'' it is simple to quantitatively evaluate the level of confidence of GPT-4 in the existence of a causal relationship based on both the SCD result and domain knowledge.
 The probability $p_{ij}$ of the assertion that there is a causal effect from $x_j$ on $x_i$ can be output from GPT-4 directly with the optional function of returning the log-probabilities of the most likely tokens at each token position\footnote{The technical detail of this probability sampling is explained in Appendix ~\ref{appendix: token generation probability} .}.
 Although $p_{ij}$ can be evaluated readily from the log probability of the GPT-4 response as ``yes,'' there is a slight fluctuation in the log probability output from GPT-4 ~\citep{andriushchenko2024}.
 Thus, we adopted the mean probability $\overline{p_{ij}}$ of the single-shot measurement $M$ times for the decision of prior knowledge matrix $\PKbm$, and we set $M=5$ in the experiments.
-The combination of these prompt techniques can contribute to minimizing the risk of hallucination from the LLM, and it is expected that a reliable probability of the response from the LLM for the causal relationship between a pair of variables is obtained.
+The combination of these prompt techniques can contribute to minimizing the risk of hallucination, and a reliable probability of the response of the LLM for the causal relationship between a pair of variables is expected to be obtained.

-For the subsequent SCD with prior knowledge, the probability matrix ${\bm {\overline p}}$ is transformed with $T$, as expressed by Algorithm~\ref{alg:transformation into prior knowledge}, into the background knowledge matrix.
+\paragraph{Conversion from the Probability Matrix to the Prior Knowledge Matrix} For the subsequent SCD with prior knowledge, the probability matrix ${\bm {\overline p}}$ is transformed with $T$, as expressed by Algorithm~\ref{alg:transformation into prior knowledge}, into the background knowledge matrix.